uploadcare/ngx-uploadcare-widget/README.md

 </ngx-uploadcare-widget>
 ```

-You can read more about this events in [docs][docs-widget-js-change].
+You can learn more about the two widget events in our
+[docs][docs-widget-js-change].

 ## Configuration

-**Please note:** for now the component supports one time initialisation only.
+**Please note:** for now, the component only supports one-time initialization.
-If you change any of attributes runtime this will not be affected by the widget.
+If you change any of the attributes at runtime, they will not affect the widget.
-This behavior is temporary and will be fixed in future release.
+The behavior is temporary and will be fixed in the future release.

 ### Supported input attributes

-Every attribute corresponds its name described in [widget docs][docs-widget-config]
+All the following attributes correspond to the ones listed in the
-but without `data-` prefix.
+[widget docs][docs-widget-config], but without the `data-` prefix.

 * [public-key](https://uploadcare.com/docs/uploads/widget/config/#option-public-key)
 * [multiple](https://uploadcare.com/docs/uploads/widget/config/#option-multiple)